Browse Tutorials

 }

-As shown above, for creating custom attribute you need to inherit ValidationAttribute class and IClientValidatable interface for Server Side and Client Side Validation.
+As shown above, for creating a custom attribute you need to inherit the ValidationAttribute class and IClientValidatable interface for Server Side and Client Side Validation.

 Step2: Designing View

-Now design the strongly-typed view on the basis of Registration Model.
-We will also register the client side validation that we have defined in model for the dropdownlist and checkbox by using jquery as shown below.
+Now design the strongly-typed view on the basis of the Registration Model.
+We will also register the client-side validation that we have defined in the model for the drop-down list and checkbox by using jQuery as shown below.

 @model Mvc4_RegistrationForm.Models.RegistrationModel